 The world is currently asking us to review, adapt and change the way we work.
-With social distancing and self-isolation being advised to people across all continents, working from home becomes the new norm.
-This requires a good dose of creativity from us all and there is one thing we rely on more heavily than ever: technology.
-Thanks to technology we can continue working together from the safety and security of our own homes.
+Working from home has become the new normal for many around the world.
+Remote work requires a good dose of creativity there is one thing we rely on more heavily than ever: technology.
+Thanks to technology we can work together wherever we are.

-Many of our own team members work remotely year-round.
+Some of our own team members work remotely year-round.
 Our headquarters are in Amsterdam but we have colleagues in New Zealand, mainland US, and Hawaii.
-I am personally working remotely from South Africa right now.
 We thought we’d share some tips and tricks from our personal experience.

 We have put together a list of some of our favorite online tools for working together remotely.
 These are highly useful tools on any given day but have become essential right now.
 We’ll look at a number of project management tools, tools for clear and fast communication, tools for document management, tools for sharing sensitive information safely and last but not least a wonderful tool to up your efficiency.
 These are the tools we personally recommend to make your life easier.

 Keeping track of what everyone is working on is as easy as glancing across your desk with these tools.
 A good project management tool reduces the need for lengthy meetings and cross-application communication.
 Everything can be managed from right within the tool.

 At SignRequest we love working with Asana to manage our projects and tasks.
 It is easy to create an overview of tasks your team needs to complete, who is working on what and you can even give each other feedback directly in the app.
 Asana offers a free plan, which is perfect for small teams or just to test the waters.
 An upgrade won’t hurt your wallet either.